Preventing House Price Bubbles

 The report then discusses how econometric results can also be used to identify and prevent, or at least limit, the formation of future house price bubbles.
 Analysts often mention two specific options for combating unsustainable price increases: monetary policy and countercyclical capital policies.
 Follain and Giertz argue that monetary policy is of limited use in this arena, given that price appreciation varies so widely across local markets.
 Countercyclical capital buffers—which would raise capital requirements for financial institutions during the initial stages of the price bubble and reduce them during the period of decline—are a much more promising policy direction because they could be designed to put the brakes on only in those markets where bubbles appear to be developing.
 The growing availability of geographically granular data make this approach to bubble prevention much more viable than in the past.

 About the Authors

 Seth H. Giertz is an assistant professor of economics at the University of Nebraska–Lincoln.
-He worked for several years in the tax division of the Congressional Budget Office and also served as a staff economist for the President's Advisory Panel on Federal Tax Reform.
+His research focuses on public finance and regional economics, specifically the relationship between housing prices and other parts of the economy during the period of the Great Recession.
+Dr. Giertz previously worked in the tax division of the Congressional Budget Office, and served as a staff economist for the President’s Advisory Panel on Federal Tax Reform.